Introduction

 The curatorial vision for each edition aims to create meaningful connections between artistic practices and urgent global issues, while also engaging with the specific context of Gothenburg and its industrial heritage, maritime history, and diverse communities.
 This dual focus on the local and the global creates a distinctive perspective that has come to define GIBCA's identity in the international biennial landscape.

 The 12th edition of GIBCA, scheduled for September 2025, will explore the theme "Ecologies of Belonging," examining how art can address questions of community, identity, and sustainability in an era of environmental crisis and social fragmentation.
-The exhibitions will feature works that propose alternative visions of coexistence between humans and with the more-than-human world.
+The exhibitions will feature works that propose alternative visions of coexistence between humans and with the more-than-human world, particularly relevant in Sweden's cultural context with its strong environmental consciousness and tradition of social democracy.

 History & Context